Lorp91/projects/README.md

 # projects

-small projects that i have done
+collection of small to medium projects that i have done, do or will do.